 - Focus on epidemiological methods.
-You will learn how to design research and which methods you can use.
-You will acuire competencies in statistics.
+You will learn how to design studies, measure occurrence and association and assess bias.
+You will also acquire competencies in statistics.

 - Link with public health.
-You will learn to identify health problems in society by conducting epidemiological research.
-Public health is an important area of application.
+You will learn to identify and propose solutions to health problems in society by conducting epidemiological research.

 - Translate research into policy and practice.
-Not only research results are important.
-You also gain insight into how you convert those results into practice and how this can influence policy.
+You will also gain insight into converting research results into practice and how this can influence policy.

 - Green campus and the city within reach.
-Your classes take place on Campus Drie Eiken.
-You will receive lectures in large, modern auditoria and practice your skills in well-equipped practical rooms.
+Your classes are held on Campus Drie Eiken.
+You will receive lectures in large, modern auditoriums and practice your skills in well-equipped practical rooms.